-The full board of directors met once during fiscal year 2022 after the close of the Business Combination.
-During fiscal year 2022, since the close of the Business Combination, each member of the board of directors attended in person or participated in 75% or more of the aggregate of (i) the total number of meetings of the board of directors (held during the period for which such person has been a director), and (ii) the total number of meetings held by all committees of the board of directors on which such person served (during the periods that such person served).
+The full board of directors met six times during fiscal year 2023.
+During fiscal year 2023, each member of the board of directors attended in person or participated in 75% or more of the aggregate of: (i) the total number of meetings of the board of directors (held during the period for which such person has been a director), and (ii) the total number of meetings held by all committees of the board of directors on which such person served (during the periods that such person served).